marcoalopez/marcoalopez.github.io/Resume.md

 # Administrative experience

 **Deformation mechanisms, Rheology and Tectonics (DRT2011) meeting organizing committee**.
-DRT meetings are a series of biannual international meetings dedicated to the study of deformation processes in rocks at different scales, from the microscale to the study of bulk deformation of the lithosphere
+DRT meetings are a series of biannual international meetings dedicated to the study of deformation processes in rocks at different scales, from the microscale to the study of bulk deformation of the lithosphere.
+[Archived website](http://geol00.geol.uniovi.es/drt2011/Home.html) [Committees](http://geol00.geol.uniovi.es/drt2011/Committees.html)

 # Languages